theredfish/blog/posts/new-workstation.md

 - **SSD**: Samsung 990 Pro NVMe M.2 PCIe 4.0
 - **GC**: GeForce RTX 4070 Ti Super WINDFORCE OC 16G

-What a nice setup!
-It should be future-proof and handle all my tasks without any problem.
+This setup should be future-proof and handle all my tasks without any issues.
 I will reuse my good old tower case, a Cooler Master HAF XM ATX.
-The case should be compatible with my different parts and have great ventilation capabilities.
+The case should be compatible with my various parts and have great ventilation capabilities.

 ## The research

-I just want to share what I used to find the different parts, since I'm not really an expert in hardware.
+I just want to share what I used to find the different parts, since I'm not really an hardware expert.
 I can't recommend [PC Part Picker](https://pcpartpicker.com) enough.
-Not only you get access for free to a huge database, but you get warnings and recommendations if some parts are incompatible or might not fit the case size for example.
+Not only do you get access to a huge database for free, but you get warnings and recommendations if some parts are incompatible or don't fit the case size for example.

 I also used ChatGPT to get recommendations based on my usage.
-If you want you can even use the open source [PC Part Picker dataset](https://github.com/docyx/pc-part-dataset) to feed ChatGPT with some more data.
+If you want, you can even use the open source [PC Part Picker dataset](https://github.com/docyx/pc-part-dataset) to feed ChatGPT with additional data.
 Special thanks to [Matthias](https://x.com/matthiasendler) for the tip!

-Finally I asked people who know this kind of stuff.
-Especially a friend, [Kleph](https://x.com/klephh), who helped me to make better choices and understand some of the specs.
+Finally, I asked some people who know this kind of stuff.
+In particular a friend, [Kleph](https://x.com/klephh), who helped me to make better choices and understand some specifications.
+Thanks!

-It takes a lot of time before finding the correct parts in a way that everything can work together!
-Then you need to balance the price with the performances depending on your needs.
+It takes a lot of time to find the right parts so that everything can work together!
+Then you have to balance the price with the performance depending on your needs.
 Now I can't wait to build it!

 ## The operating system

-While I'm not a Windows fan, and rely a lot on WSL, I should say this OS comes with all the conveniences regarding video game development.
-But I miss Linux and I want to give it another try.
+Although I'm not a Windows fan and rely heavely on WSL, I have to say that this operating system has all the amenities needed for video game development.
+But I miss Linux and want to give it another try.
 So... will I join the Arch cult?
-With the efforts of Valve on the Steam Deck and the Steam OS, I have good hopes that Wine and Proton will be really helpful.
+With the Valve's efforts on the Steam Deck and the Steam OS, I have high hopes that Wine and Proton will really come in handy.

 ---